unmannedlab/Colosseum/docs/px4_sitl.md

     ```
     Notice the PX4 `[simulator]` is using TCP, which is why we need to add: `"UseTcp": true,`.
     Notice we are also enabling `LockStep`, see [PX4 LockStep](px4_lockstep.md) for more
     information.
-The `Barometer` setting keeps PX4 happy because the default AirSim barometer has a
+The `Barometer` setting keeps PX4 happy because the default Colosseum barometer has a
     bit too much noise generation.
 This setting clamps that down a bit which allows PX4 to achieve
     GPS lock more quickly.

 6. Open incoming TCP port 4560 and incoming UDP port 14540 using your firewall configuration.

-7. Now run your Unreal AirSim environment and it should connect to SITL PX4 via TCP.
+7. Now run your Unreal Colosseum environment and it should connect to SITL PX4 via TCP.
 You should see
    a bunch of messages from the SITL PX4 window.
 Specifically, the following messages tell you that
-   AirSim is connected properly and GPS fusion is stable:
+   Colosseum is connected properly and GPS fusion is stable:
     ```
     INFO  [simulator] Simulator connected on UDP port 14560 INFO  [mavlink] partner IP: 127.0.0.1